- Length 2 year full-time

 POGO8403 Cases in Contemporary Public Policy

 POGO8500 Evidence and Analysis in Public Policy

-A maximum of 12 units from completion of applied master classes from the following list:
+A maximum of 12 units from completion of applied management courses (3 units each) from the following list:

 POGO8230 Gender Analysis in Public Policy